DEER: Disentangled Mixture of Experts with Instance-Adaptive Routing for Generalizable Machine-Generated Text Detection: Experiment

-As shown in \figref{fig:incre_performance} and \tabref{tab:efficiency}, this method enables effective adaptation to the new domain with minimal computational overhead, achieving performance on par with fully fine-tuned models.
-DEER significantly reduces the number of trainable parameters, GPU memory usage, and training time compared to RoBERTa-base, with up to \textbf{89.6\%} fewer parameters and a \textbf{40.9\%} reduction in training time.
-Crucially, unlike RoBERTa-base, which achieves marginal gains on the new domain at the cost of significant performance drops on previously seen domains, our method maintains stable performance across all source domains.
-This result highlights a key strength of the disentangled design, \ie \modelname{} enables efficient, stable, and scalable adaptation to evolving data distributions, making it well-suited for real-world deployment where new domains emerge over time.
+As illustrated in \tabref{tab:efficiency} and \figref{fig:incre_performance}, our method achieves compelling performance comparable to fully fine-tuned models for new domain adaptation with negligible computational overhead.
+Compared with RoBERTa-base, DEER drastically reduces trainable parameters, GPU memory consumption and training cost, achieving up to \textbf{89.6\%} parameter reduction and \textbf{40.9\%} training time saving.
+More importantly, vanilla RoBERTa-base obtains limited gains on new domains at the expense of degraded performance on existing source domains, while our method sustains stable performance across all source domains.
+DEER supports efficient, stable and scalable adaptation to evolving data distributions.